eleqtrizit/SystemsDesign/docs/index.md

 Related Notes...

 ### [[CAP Theorum]]
-Any distributed data store can have 2 of these 3 things, Consistency, Availability, Partition Tolerance.
+(Dev, SRE) Any distributed data store can have 2 of these 3 things, Consistency, Availability, Partition Tolerance.
 Understand what these mean to choose the right data store for a project.

 ### [[Distibuted System Fundamentals]]
-TLDR summary of ACID, Replication, Sync/Async, Consensus, Partitioning, Distributed transactions, and Storage
+(Dev, SRE) TLDR summary of ACID, Replication, Sync/Async, Consensus, Partitioning, Distributed transactions, and Storage

 ### [[How to Design Large Scale Systems]]
-Quick list of considerations.
+(Dev, SRE) Quick list of considerations.

 ### [[System Design Interview Steps]]
-How to tackle the interview systematically.
+(Dev, SRE) How to tackle the interview systematically.

 ## Designing Data Intensive Applications